 - Been claiming benefits in the last six months OR

-- Have progressed from The Manchester College Level 3 courses
+- Have progressed from one of The Manchester College Level 3 courses

 - Have young children, still receiving benefits* OR

 - Be a caregiver for 30 hours or more per week OR

 - Have a disability/health condition and receiving support

 To be successful, we reserve the right to check your attendance, achievement, and work submitted.